🌙 Out of hours – call ‘111’ or use NHS 111 Online.

 Privacy Notice

-We take confidentiality and data protection very seriously at The Croft Medical Centre.
+We take confidentiality and data protection very seriously at Willows Health.
 As we hold personal data about you, it is important that you know what happens with this data and whether or not you wish to opt out of data sharing.

 Please read our Privacy Notice carefully.
 If you wanted to discuss this further, do not hesitate to contact the surgery to speak to a member of our team.